suman527/Open-Source-LLMs-on-Your-Own-Computer/README.md

 ✅ API-first design to facilitate flexible front-end integrations.

-## Use Cases
-💬 Education bots that can answer science, history, and current affairs questions.

-🧪 Research assistants for querying domain-specific databases.

-📰 News summarizers or commentators trained on political data.

-💻 Offline/local chatbots for low-infrastructure environments (schools, rural areas).

 ## Conclusion
 This project demonstrates how to develop a modular, intelligent conversational agent using Meta’s LLaMA model.
 It spans from deployment to customization, using cutting-edge tools like WasmEdge, Qdrant, and Hugging Face, with hands-on examples of prompt engineering, RAG, and fine-tuning.
 The approach is scalable, resource-efficient, and adaptable to diverse domains and interfaces.